 Fishing for dinner initiative

-Wisconsin waters are teeming with hungry fish.
-Learn how to land one on your dining table for a tasty, healthy meal, harvested from waters close to home.
+In Wisconsin's waters, there are plenty of opportunities to catch fish of many different varieties.
+Learn how to land one on your dining table for a tasty, healthy meal, harvested from waters in your very backyard.

-The Fishing for Dinner Initiative is an angler recruitment, retention and reactivation program - R3; its primary goal is to lure new anglers to the water's edge and encourage them to join us as stewards of Wisconsin's bountiful fisheries.
-The focus is on young adults who have an interest in local, sustainably raised food.
+The Fishing for Dinner Initiative is an angler recruitment, retention and reactivation program - R3.
+The initiative's primary goal is to lure new anglers to the water's edge and encourage them to join us as stewards of Wisconsin's bountiful fisheries.
+While the focus is on young adults who have an interest in local, sustainably raised food, we invite anyone to join us.
 We hope they will consider the fish they catch as part of a healthy diet.

-Seasoned anglers are invited to attend training workshops so that they can lead these classes, or mentor adults who may have missed the fishing boat as kids, so lack fishing skills.
+Seasoned anglers are invited to attend training workshops so that they can lead these classes, or mentor adults who may have missed the fishing boat as kids, lacking fishing skills.
 Instructors and mentors will be asked to complete a background check by completing DNR Form 4100-217.

 Like our classes and clinics, our workshops are currently on hiatus while we develop new formats to keep you informed, engaged and safe.